Table of Contents

 Time

-Once it gets to the point where you can’t smell it unless you get your nose close to it, that’s as good as it’s going to get.
+Once it gets to the point where you can’t smell it unless you get your nose close to it, it’s no longer going to fill the room with chemicals, and that’s as good as it’s going to get.